npm/npmo-docs/up-and-running/platforms/vmware.md

 ## Summary

-To get npm On-Site up and running in VMWare, you first need:
+To get npm Enterprise up and running in VMWare, you first need:

 - An [npm user account]
-- An npm On-Site license.
+- An npm Enterprise license.
 Get a [free trial] here!
 - [VMWare]

 ...then we'll need to:

 1. Create a custom Ubuntu 14.04 LTS, Debian, or CentOS VM
-2. Run the npmO deploy script
+2. Run the npmo deploy script
 3. Forward ports for the admin panel, registry, and website

 Let's get started!

 ## Step 1: Create a custom VM

-## Step 2: Install npm On-Site
+## Step 2: Install npm Enterprise

 This script: